About this Page

 Combining all or some of the techniques listed above to minimize the number of hobos coming into your home.

-People fear hobo spiders because information about their potentially necrotic (flesh eating) bite has been perpetuated (perhaps falsely) in the medical literature and among populations of people.
+People fear hobo spiders because information about their potentially necrotic (flesh eating) bite has been perpetuated (perhaps falsely) in the medical literature and among people.
 More recent evidence would suggest, however, that hobo bites may not be as bad as once thought.
-Unfortunately, there is a serious lack of verified hobo spider bites.
-There are plenty of people who claim they have been bitten, but the reality is they never saw the spider bite them, or they made an on-the-spot identification and did not keep the spider for identification by a professional arachnologist.
+Unfortunately, there is a lack of verified hobo spider bites.
+There are plenty of people who claim they or someone that they know have been bitten, but the reality is they never saw the spider bite them, or they made an on-the-spot identification and did not keep the spider for identification by a professional arachnologist.
 As we learned above, the chance of a non-arachnologist identifying a hobo spider, with our without a microscope, is very slim.
+There are too many other spiders that could be mistaken for a hobo spider, especially for the non-professional.
 For more on spider bites and venom, visit this page.

 In order to verify that hobos have a necrotic bite, we would need to follow many confirmed cases over a multiple year period and relate bites to the development of necrotic lesions.
 The key word is "confirmed" bite.
 Anecdotes and stories don't count as scientific evidence.
 In order to have a confirmed bite, the following must happen:

 - The person must actually see or feel the spider biting them, and then capture the spider immediately before it gets out of sight.
 If you have a lesion on your body and you see a small brown spider in your home a few days later, hobo or not, you cannot blame that spider.
-Just being there does not implicate the spider.
+A spider's presence in the home does not automatically implicate the spider.

 - The bite victim must submit the specimen for an official identification by a qualified arachnologist.

-- The spider must be identified to species as Tegenaria agrestis.
+- The spider must be identified to species as Eratigena agrestis.

 - Finally, the bite area must be followed by the doctor to determine if a necrotic lesion develops.